 CSV is the winner, but Avro is close second.
 Frankly, we were expecting Avro to perform better than CSV, but Avro was a bit slower.
 The only explanation that we can think of for this is probably because of additional cast operations (variant to target type) that you need to perform in case of Avro.

 Parquet and ORC are 150 to 200% slower.
-Again just a guess, it’s probably because even though Snowflake is columnar store, its load function is accessing data row based.
-Since Parquet and ORC are not as good for row based access, there is a slowness.
+Again just a guess, it’s probably because even though Snowflake is columnar store, its load function is accessing data row-based.
+Since Parquet and ORC are not as good for row-based access, there is slowness.

 Before finally deciding on the file format that works best for your requirement, you might want to consider these factors as well: